 How Do You Fix a Warped Composite Decking?

-One of the many problems of decking is warping, more so with wooden deckings.
+One of the many problems of decking is warping, more so with wooden decking.
 That’s why more people are choosing composites, as they are more resistant to warping.
-Unfortunately, it doesn’t mean it can’t happen.
+Unfortunately, that doesn’t mean it can’t happen.
 So if it does happen, the question is, how do you fix it?
-And what causes composite decking boards to warp so that you can prevent it?
+What causes composite decking boards to warp so that you can prevent it?

 Composites will still warp under certain circumstances.
 If you own a decking, it’s best to know what to do if it happens.
 So, how do you fix a composite decking if it warps?
 Do you need professional help?
 The truth is, as long as you have the tools, you may not need to contact a professional installer only to fix a board or two.
 But if pretty much every part of the decking is warped, you may want to consider calling for professional assistance.
 The worst-case scenario is that you may have to replace the entire decking altogether.